akshanshop/Raipur-Smart-Connect/replit.md

 ## AI Integration
 OpenAI's GPT-5 powers several features:
-- **Multilingual Chatbot**: Supports English, Hindi, and Marathi, providing contextual responses and persistent chat history.
+- **Multilingual Chatbot**: Supports English and Hindi, providing contextual responses and persistent chat history.
 - **Spam Detection System**: Automatically analyzes new complaints and community posts for spam, fake content, and abusive language with a >70% confidence threshold.
 It sends warning notifications to users for detected spam and logs decisions.
 - **Other AI Features**: Includes automatic complaint summarization and priority assessment.